Skip to Content

 Strategy tips

-- Watch cost tiers.
-Low-cost windows are the best time to take over — you risk less ETH for the same mining opportunity.
+• Watch cost tiers.
+The Low tier is the cheapest entry for the same mining rate.
 Use Radar alerts for “Cost: Low” notifications.

-- Lock your CLAIM.
-Mining only produces value if you do something with the CLAIM.
+• Lock your CLAIM.
+Mined CLAIM only produces value when deployed.
 Locking in the Furnace compounds your position.

-- Expect reverts under contention.
-When multiple players are competing for the Crown, failed transactions are normal.
+• Expect reverts under contention.
+Failed transactions are normal when multiple players compete for the same Crown.
 Retry quickly or use private sending (below).

 Common issues